debboutr/hundredth_monkey/src/pages/page-27.md

 ---
 previous: '/page-26'
-next: 'page-28'
+next: '/page-28'
-monkey_msg: ' YOUR BRAIN
+monkey_msg: ' YOUR BRAIN'
-'
 ---

 ## <span style="font-size:47px;">W</span>hat are the signs and the scientific data that are so easy for us to ignore -- but which are giving us a clear warning of a certain catastrophe that lies ahead if we remain on our present course?*